-If they’d shown us that, it would have been much more persuasive.
+If they’d shown us that, it would’ve been more persuasive.
 We might notice the ad, because, hey, how many people in wheelchairs do you see in adverts?
 And oh, it’s Dylan Alcott, heard of him.

-But, really, beyond this, is it really going to have much of an impact?
+But, beyond this, is it really going to have much of an impact?

 Well, consistent use of brand colours is a good thing for your brand identity.
-Thinking your message through from the point of view of your customers is a good thing.
+Thinking your message through from the customer point of view is a good thing.
 And having an actual concrete tangible benefit is a much easier message to land.

 Bank advertising is an interesting category to analyse.
 It’s harder to advertise intangible services generally.
 You can’t really point at the product.
-But, that just makes it a more stretching challenge to create good advertising.
-Especially advertising that lands a clear benefit, and point of difference.
+But, that just makes it more of a challenge to create good advertising.
+Especially advertising which lands a clear benefit, and point of difference.
 Which is probably the biggest area where these adverts miss the mark.

 Check out our guides to advertising evaluation and storytelling for more lessons you can use to improve your advertising skills.
-Or contact us, if you need specific support.
+Or email us, if you need specific advice.
 You know you can always bank on us!